websights

 1. Create an Internal flow volume extraction operation.

-2. As Seed face, assign one of the internal faces, which is inside the fluid region and in contact with one of the openings.
+2. As Seed face, assign one of the internal faces that is inside the fluid region and in contact with one of the openings.

 3. Under Boundary faces, assign the boundary faces around the openings.
-Make sure to check this article if you are unsure about the boundary faces of your geometry.
+Refer to this article if you are unsure about the boundary faces of the geometry.

 4. Assign the cell zone part in the Excluded parts tab.